Training Courses

 • Can courses and activities be taught/held in English?

-It is highly encouraged that courses and activities be taught/held in English.
+Courses and activities are highly encouraged to be taught/held in English.

 • What is a vendor form?

-This is a UNU administrative form to provide the host institution's banking information.
-You must fill out all of the document’s sections and make sure that the document is officially signed and stamped by the host institution´s finance department.
+This UNU administrative form provides the host institution's banking information.
+You must fill out all of the document’s sections and ensure that the document is officially signed and stamped by the host institution´s finance department.

 [Back to top of page]